Characters of the Silent Hill series: God

-The God (ゴッド, Goddo) is the Order's deity and the foremost antagonist.
+The God (ゴッド, Goddo) is the Order's deity and the foremost antagonist of the series.
 It served as the final boss of Origins, 1 and 3 and has cameos in 4, Shattered Memories, and Downpour.
 According to the Order's mythology, the God was birthed in ancient times by humans who sought an end to the constant suffering around them.
 The God took away mankind's immortality so they could appreciate death, and created linear time.
 It vowed to create a Paradise on Earth, but died.
-The God promised to return and complete its plan if its followers remained loyal.
+It promised to return and complete its plan if its followers remained loyal.
 The God takes four forms: the default form is a woman in a red dress, while as The Incubus it resembles the deity Baphomet.
-The Incubator is the version as seen by Alessa, The Demon in Silent Hill: Origins, and as Claudia Wolf version in Silent Hill 3.
-Silent Hill: Downpour implies that the God's original name was the Native American deity Kwekwaxawe (Raven) as Silent Hill was originally title The Nest of the Raven.
+The Incubator is the version as seen by Alessa, The demonic Nightmare of Alessa in Silent Hill: Origins, and as Claudia Wolf version in Silent Hill 3.
+Silent Hill: Downpour implies that the God's original name was the Native American deity Kwekwaxawe (Raven) as Silent Hill was originally titled The Nest of the Raven.
 The Order hopes to use Heather to birth the God, but she resists.
 Claudia attempts the ritual, but dies in the process.
 As a result of the botched birth process, the God is born prematurely, and is easily killed by Heather.

+The gender of the God is seemingly male in Silent Hill, as Dahlia refers to God as 'He' several times, but is referred to with feminine pronouns in later appearances in the series.
+It is also possible that this was part of her plan to trick Harry into believing she was a Christian, rather than the leader of a local non-Christian cult.
+Although it should also be noted that she continues to refer to a male God as Alessa begins to birth 'God'.

+In the Silent Hill film, the only reference to God comes from Alessa's dark self, who hints that she is an incarnation of God (saying she "has many names") who is currently bonded with Alessa's anger born from suffering.
+In the sequel, it is explained that the burning of Alessa was an attempt by the Order to have her give birth to God, and the Order wants to draw Heather back to Silent Hill so that they can make a second attempt at it.